jonnycomes/survivorpy/README.md

 ### Keeping data up to date

 `survivorpy` caches each table on first import, so loading the data—whether by `load()` or direct import—is fast and works offline.
-To sync your local cache with the latest data from the source (typically updated weekly to match the R package `survivoR`), use:
+To sync your local cache with the latest data from the source (typically updated daily to match the R package `survivoR`), use:

 ```python
 sv.refresh_data()